Shooter carries out deadly attack in US state of Virginia | DW | 31.05.2019

 Several wounded from the scene were sent to hospitals in the region, according to a spokesman for the Sentara Healthcare system that runs the facilities.
 They did not elaborate on the condition of the patients.

-A police officer was also among those who were struck by gunfire but survived.
+A police officer was also among those who were struck by gunfire but survived, saved by his bullet-proof vest, according to Cervera.

 Multiple law enforcement agencies including the FBI were working at the scene due to its "size, scope, intensity," Cervera said.
 "Right now we have a lot of questions.
 The whys, they will come later.
 Right now we have more questions than we have answers."